 Prerecording Talks for Online Conferences

-Tips for Speakers Prerecording Talks for Online Conferences
+Tips for Speakers Prerecording Talks for Online Conferences #reflections

 I've just given my 5th or 6th prerecorded talk this year, at React Rally 2020.
 Prerecorded talks are an increasingly popular way to do virtual conferences, because they reduce a host of conference organizer risks.
 However, they also present new challenges and opportunities to speakers.